 The SN10 got pretty excited when presented with a USB memory stick requiring too much power.
 To stop getting the warning message "USB stick requested too much power", it was not only necessary to unplug the stick, but to turn the SN10 off and on again and clear one last warning.
 This software update calms it down, only one warning !
 Thanks to JJ for bringing this to our attention and sending me a stick that actually requested more than 100ma.
 A tenth of an Amp should really be enough power, but there are some el cheapo sticks out there that ask for more...
-This bug is in the software within the USB adapter (not the SN10 software) - update the USB adapter software as described above.
+This bug is in the software within the USB adapter (not the SN10 software).

 We found a bug that caused some NDB files not to load properly (only some NDBs without airspace information).
-This bug is in the software within the USB adapter (not the SN10 software) - update the USB adapter software as described above.
+This bug is in the software within the USB adapter (not the SN10 software).

 ILEC SN10 pilots who haven't yet installed an SN10 USB adapter use a laptop to upload turnpoint and map data to the SN10, and to download flight logs from the SN10.
 Most pilots have no problems, however...

 You must use the ILEC PC-cable to connect a PC to the SN10.
-The wrong cable will typically short out various SN10 signals and power supplies, causing the knobs and buttons to stop working, and possibly damaging the SN10 and/or the PC.
+The wrong cable will typically short out various SN10 signals and power supplies, cause the knobs and buttons to stop working, and possibly damage the SN10 and/or the PC.
 The ILEC PC-cable looks like the picture at left.

 plug a USB-serial adapter directly into the SN10 or panel cable.